 Anyway, for the frosting, I know that yellow and blue make green because my 2nd-grade teacher told me and I would never forget something that important.
 I will forget where I parked my car at the grocery store, but I will never forget how to make colors.

 I mixed blue and yellow to make the green frosting.
 You may want to use more yellow than blue for a more “Grinch-like” green.

 Next, frost the cake and add some heart sprinkles.

-Time to cut that cake and see the how much the Grinch’s heart grew.
-I want to make these in small loaf pans and wrap them in pretty little food safe cellophane and give them as individual gifts.
-I just wish I would have though of this idea sooner.
+Time to cut that cake and see how much the Grinch’s heart grew.
+I want to make these in small loaf pans and wrap them in pretty little food-safe cellophane and give them as individual gifts.
+I just wish I would have thought of this idea sooner.
 If you want to make Grinch Cookies here’s a recipe for you.